Lawrence Mulindwa: FUFA president

-On Viper Sports Club
+Viper sports club

-In 2013, he left FUFA, to put his attention on Vipers SC with an aim and a dream of making it the best Football Club in Uganda and on the African continent and this enabled the club to win four league titles, also triumphed in Uganda Cup, Fufa Super Cup and Fufa Super 8 Cup.
+In 2013, he left FUFA, to put his attention on Vipers SC football club with the aim and dream of making it the best Football Club in Uganda and on the African continent.
+This enabled the club to win six league titles, also triumphed in Uganda Cup, Fufa Super Cup and Fufa Super 8 Cup and also qualify for the CAF Champions League group stages becoming only the second Ugandan club to do so after KCCA.

 In March 2017, the football investor became the first Ugandan to own a private stadium called St. Mary's Stadium-Kitende.

-This was officially opened to the public with a CAF confederation cup game against Platinum Stars from South Africa which the Venoms beat 1–0.
+This was officially opened to the public with a CAF Confederation cup game against Platinum Stars from South Africa which the Venoms beat 1–0.
 It was expanded to 600 more VIP seats totaling 1,500 VIP seats and 25,000 overall seats, making it the second largest stadium in Uganda.